 2019 is a year of change, with the new Wellfleet name, brand, and corporate structure, as well as a new line of products sold at the workplace.

-Wellfleet’s four divisions – CHP Student Health, Wellfleet Special Risk, Wellfleet Rx, and Wellfleet Workplace – bring clients and members a range of accident and health insurance solutions, delivered with quality service and uncompromising ethics.
+Wellfleet’s four divisions – Wellfleet Student, Wellfleet Special Risk, Wellfleet Rx, and Wellfleet Workplace – bring clients and members a range of accident and health insurance solutions, delivered with quality service and uncompromising ethics.